-Find out which of the 4 approaches most parents try to get their children to unplug from digital devices and turn off smartphones really works.
+These are the approaches most parents try to get their children to unplug from digital devices and turn off smartphones.
+Which of them really works?

 Getting kids to cut down on screen time is one of the biggest challenges parents have today.
 In this age of rapidly changing technology and crisis after crisis, much of what we do feels like it has no reference, like we are part of some big new experiment.
 But research does exist and common sense does still apply.
 And as a family psychologist, I have the additional advantage of seeing what has worked and what hasn’t for the parents who come into my practice looking for help getting their children to unplug and get off devices.

-I can tell you parents are overwhelmed right now.
+Parents are overwhelmed.
 They’ve tried every method in the book to ask their children to disconnect from screens.
 So let’s get to it.

 Here are the 4 main ways parents typically ask their children to turn off the screens, and their consequences: